 - 1 cup nutella

 - Whisk together flour, sugar and salt in a bowl.
 Warm milk in the microwave for about 45 seconds or until a thermometer reads 100 to 110 degrees.
 Add milk to the bowl of a stand mixer fit with a dough hook.
-Stir in 1 tsp of sugar.
+Stir in 1 teaspoon of sugar.
 Sprinkle the yeast over the milk and stir to combine.
 Let stand for about 5 minutes until the yeast starts to foam.

 - Add eggs, pumpkin puree, vanilla and then the dry ingredients to the yeast mixture.
 Mix on low speed until combined and then increase speed to medium and mix for about 5 minutes until the dough is smooth.